Credit scores explained

-Your credit rating is important as lenders use it to help decide if they’ll give you a loan or credit, how much they’ll lend you and how much interest they’ll charge you.
+Your credit score (sometimes called your credit rating) is important as lenders use it to help decide if they’ll give you a loan or credit, how much they’ll lend you and how much interest they’ll charge you.

-So if you’re looking to take out a credit or store card, a loan or mortgage or any other type of credit, the better your credit rating the more chance you have of getting a good deal.
+So, if you’re looking to take out a credit or store card, a loan or mortgage or any other type of credit, the better your credit score the more chance you have of getting a good deal.

-Your credit rating is based on your credit history.
-When you apply for credit the lender will get a credit report on you from a credit reference agency, and will also look at your application plus any other information it holds on you to help it come up with a credit rating for you.
+Your credit score is based on your credit history as well as other factors.
+When you apply for credit, the lender checks your credit file with one or more credit reference agencies, and will also look at your application plus any other information it holds on you to help it come up with a credit score for you.

-There are three main credit reference agencies in the UK (Experian, Equifax and TransUnion) and each of these will have a credit file on you.
-They look at how well you manage credit and how good you are at making repayments.
+There are three main credit reference agencies in the UK (Experian, Equifax and TransUnion) and each of these holds a credit file on most UK adults.
+Your credit file includes information about credit or borrowing you currently have and whether you are up to date with your payments, as well personal information, such as your current and previous address(es).

 - Any credit arrangements you have such as bank and credit card accounts or loans and utility company debts.
 It’ll show if you make your repayments on time and if you’ve missed or been late with any of your repayments.
-The record goes back at least six years.
+This information may stay on your credit file for six years.

-- Details of anyone you’re financially linked to such as anyone you’ve jointly taken out a loan with.
+- Details of anyone you’re financially linked to, such as anyone you’ve jointly taken out a loan with.
+It doesn’t include details of anyone you live with or are married to if you don’t have a joint mortgage, joint loan or a joint bank account with an overdraft facility.

-- Any County Court Judgments (Decrees in Scotland) against you, as well as if you’ve had your home repossessed, been made bankrupt or had any individual voluntary arrangements.
+- Any county court judgments (decrees in Scotland) against you, as well as if you’ve had your home repossessed, been made bankrupt (sequestration in Scotland) or had any individual voluntary arrangements.
 These can stay on your report for six years.

 - Any bank overdrafts you have.